devnull-cz/c-prog-lang/modules/numbers.md

 ## Signedness

 - each integer type has a `signed` and `unsigned` variant.
-By default, the numeric types are signed aside from char which depends on the implementation.
+By default, the numeric types are signed aside from char which depends on the implementation (of the C compiler).
 If you need an unsigned type, use `unsigned` reserved word.
 ```C
   signed int;
   unsigned int;